BUPD Policies & Procedures

 Butler University Public Safety has developed a best practices procedure for bus idling.
 This includes school buses, tour buses, tractor trailers making delivers among other vehicles.
 Please refer to the policy for further information.

 Bus Idling Policy (PDF)

 The purpose of this procedure is to establish protocols for Butler University in response to reports of missing students, as required by the Higher Education Opportunity Act of 2008 and Indiana statute IC 5-2-17.

 This procedure applies to students who reside in Butler University campus residence halls, university owned apartments, or officially sanctioned university housing which includes Greek housing.

 A student may be considered to be a “missing person” if the person’s absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances may include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, or has been with persons who may endanger the student’s welfare.

-All contact information provided by students for this missing persons procedure will be accessible only to authorized campus officials.
+All contact information provided by students for this missing persons procedure will be confidential and accessible only to authorized campus officials.
 It will not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.